Buddhika-Velaris/JIRA-Branch-Creator/README.md

-# 🧙‍♂️ JIRA Branch Creator
+# 🧙‍♂️ Velaris Branch Creator

 > "One does not simply name a branch without consulting the JIRA overlords."
 > — Boromir, probably

-A VS Code extension that creates Git branches from JIRA ticket IDs with proper naming conventions.
+A VS Code extension that creates Git branches from JIRA ticket IDs, following the naming conventions used in Velaris.

 ![END NOTE](https://cdn.glitch.global/51637606-60d9-484c-a941-c3ad0567928a/ezgif-51b63a1e924279.gif?v=1745070466165)